rehierl/node-tree-outliner/1-2-0-node-trees/2-0-operations.md

 (2) In general, a common node must be a descendant of common ancestors.
 That is, if trees `S` and `T` have node `n` in common, and if `n` has `a` as an ancestor in `S`, then `a` must also be an ancestor of `n` in `T`.
-The main focus is that both trees in general need to have all of the ancestors of a common node in common.
+The main focus is that both trees need to have all of the ancestors of a common node in common.

 (3) The node trees `S` and `T` must have the same child order.
 That is, if trees `S` and `T` have nodes `a` and `b` in common, and if `b` is the next sibling of